yp000925/PadDH/README.md

  In this paper, we propose a novel unsupervised algorithm called physics-aware diffusion model (PadDH), specifically designed for snapshot digital holographic reconstruction.
  PadDH represents a pioneering adaptation of the diffusion model that seamlessly integrates the physical model into its generative process.
 Through comprehensive experiments using both synthetic and experimental data, we validate the remarkable capabilities of PadDH in effectively reducing twin-image contamination and generating high-quality reconstructions.
-Our work showcases significant advancements in holographic imaging by harnessing the full potential of diffusion models, leading to improved reconstruction quality and enhanced efficiency from single-shot measurements.
+Our work showcases significant advancements in holographic imaging by harnessing the powerful prior knowledge encoded in pre-trained diffusion models, leading to improved reconstruction quality and enhanced efficiency from single-shot measurements.

 <img src="src/process.gif" alt="precess" width="150" height="150">   <img src="src/diagram1.png" alt="diagram1" width="200" height="150">   <img src="src/diagram2.png" alt="diagram1" width="200" height="150">
 <br /> If you have any question on the code, please contact the author: yp000925@connect.hku.hk